django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ## Check your learning

-* If you are the first person to finish an attack, send a PM to Jacinda with a link to your work and the number from the slide heading.
-Once confirmed, announce in your group's channel that you've successfully exploited this vulnerability.
+* If you are the first person in your group to finish an attack, send a PM to Jacinda

+  * Include a link to your work and the number from the slide heading.

+  * Once confirmed, announce in your group's channel that you've successfully exploited this vulnerability.

 * Other people in your group should now turn to you for verification of vulnerability completion.

 ---